Is Your Organisation In Scope for the Cyber Security and Resilience Bill?

 Managed Service Providers

-If you provide ongoing IT management, support, or monitoring services, you're now regulated under CSRB.
+If you provide ongoing IT management, support, or monitoring services, you're now regulated under the Cyber Security and Resilience Bill.

 Sector Overview